codeclimate/codeclimate-rubocop/config/contents/layout/indentation_consistency.md

-This cop checks for inconsistent indentation.
+This cops checks for inconsistent indentation.

 The difference between `rails` and `normal` is that the `rails` style prescribes that in classes and modules the `protected` and `private`